 Myth 4: Digital payments Increase a Consumers’ Chance of Fraud

 Digital payment methods include payments carried on via electronic devices and channels.
-The most common methods of making electronic payments include credit/debit cards, mobile payment gateways and mobile payment apps.
+The most common methods of making electronic payments include credit/debit cards, mobile payment gateway, and mobile payment apps.
 Due to preconceived notions, merchants and customers have hesitated to adopt the latest, digital payment systems.
-The misconception in their mind that digital payments are prone to frauds, doesn’t hold much value.
-These e-wallets and digital payment gateways are equipped with robust security features like data encryption, address verification system and Payment Card Industry Data Security Standards (PCI DSS) that make them a safe medium for transferring cash.
+The misconception in their mind that digital payments are prone to fraud, doesn’t hold much value.
+These e-wallets and digital payment gateways are equipped with robust security features like data encryption, address verification system, and Payment Card Industry Data Security Standards (PCI DSS) that make them a safe medium for transferring cash.